codepo8/icons-generator/README.md

 Right now your original image needs to be square and will just be shown at 0,0.

+Lies!
+This totally has been fixed!
+Images are now resized and centered.

-Later versions will center images that are not and allow for moving the image and maybe cropping and fancy things.
+Later versions might allow for moving the image and maybe cropping and fancy things.
 Then again, an icon should be designed square, doesn't it?